mehuaniket/lyricsar/README.md

  ```

-  - I also describe all decisions and ideas about project in ideastruct.md file.i love to write this type of file.
+  - I also describe all decisions and ideas about project in ideastruct.md file,ove to write this type of file.

 ###Contribution
 ----------------